ghc-proposals/ghc-proposals/manifestoes/extensions.rst

   doesn't fit into the rubric of "taking on responsibility", but instead expresses the user's preference for how to interpret a program.
 I expect these extensions to remain as independent extensions (not bundled) into perpetuity.

+* Though not captured in this table, I also think that language editions should control error messages.
+  That is, the ``Student`` edition might have error messages more tuned to students' needs, over experts' needs.
+I do not intend to give a specification here of the details, but it's something I think we should keep in mind as considering all of this.

 +-----------------------------------------------+-------+-------+------+-----+------+----------+--------+-------+--------+--------+-----+---+--+------+--------+--------+--+--+--+----------------------------------+
 |                                               |GHC2021|Student|Stable|Exper|Latest|FancyTypes|DoSyntax|Classic|LowLevel|Overload|Sugar|FFI|TH|Unused|Explicit|Complete|T1|T2|T3|Notes                             |